adeekshith/netflix-categories/README.md

 ### Features
 - Search for categories
 - Add To Favorites for easy access
+- Does not run in the background and so does not affect regular browser performance

 ### Privacy
 - No extra permissions required